CRIMSONHEART CHRONICLES

 There are five basic consonant symbols, each corresponding to a group of consonants considered to be related, typically due to similarities in pronunciation.
 Combined with a circular Diacritical Mark, or accent symbol, there are a total of eight consonant groups consisting of anywhere from one to five variations.
 These variations and their Romanized letters are shown in figure 1.
 The romanization is how the language is represented for speakers of languages that use the roman alphabet, like English.
 Romanized letters convert the text and therefore aren’t necessarily pronounced like they are in English.
 Instead, the Spiròt romanization is an approximation of the pronunciation, given that some Spiròt characters do not directly translate to standard English pronunciations.

-Strokes from the base character.
+The variations on the consonants come in five varieties, each of which is formed by adding or removing Strokes from the base character.
 These changes each correspond to characters of a certain type of pronunciation, like plosives, fricatives, etc. Exactly what these terms mean will be covered in an article on pronunciation, but they must also be mentioned here, since the language is featural.
 For now, readers may simply consider them names for each of the rows of characters in figure 1.
 Therefore, doubling the first stroke results in plosive characters (2nd row).
 This added stroke is therefore called the plosive stroke.
 Likewise, doubling the hooked stroke results in fricative characters (3rd row) and the added stroke is called the fricative stroke.
 If both are doubled then the character represents an affricate (4th row), a combination of the two, while omitting the first stroke makes the character a nasal (last row).
 Note that two groups of variations, namely those that have the plosive stroke, have two different romanizations.
 These characters are pronounced differently in different situations, even though the Spiròt character remains unchanged, thus leading to two different romanizations, depending on context.
-These circumstances will be further explored in an article on pronunciation.
+These circumstances are further explored in the article on pronunciation rules for words.

 The vowels of the Spiròt language are much simpler than the consonants.
 There are five vowels in total (fig. 2), four that are pronounced and one that is silent, called the Blank Vowel.
 When a blank vowel is attached to a consonant, that consonant and the one that follows it are spoken back to back, without any vowel sound in between.
 The four pronounced vowels are labelled according to their pronunciation.
 Like the consonants, for now readers may simply consider these names for the vowels (ie. the 'a' vowel is an open-front vowel).